paceafenet/etool_dev/description.md

-Although the tables in the Equipment DB contain different information depending on the equipment described, I was able to obtain all characteristics listed under the Introduction section listed with ‚ÄúEquipment Information‚Äù next to the characteristic.
+Although the tables in the Equipment DB contain different information depending on the equipment described, I was able to obtain all characteristics listed under the Introduction section listed with ìEquipment Informationî next to the characteristic.
 I left out all data in the Equipment DB where the facility did not respond that they had the equipment being described.